 It happens every day over and over again across the United States, as well as across the globe.
 A person is diagnosed with Parkinson's disease.
-For the United States, these people facing a difficult and painful diagnosis accumulate to roughly 60,000 people annually, nearly enough to fill Heinz Field home of the Pittsburgh Steelers.
+In the United States, nearly 60,000 people each year face this difficult and painful diagnosis – nearly enough people to fill Levi's Stadium, home of the San Francisco 49ers.

 What Is Parkinson's?